MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-metrics.md

 ## Influence metrics: influence and influence rank

-It's frequently necessary to implement changes within organizations, whether this be introducing new procedures or rolling out new systems or technology.
-The traditional top-down method of using formal authority to drive change -- perhaps starting with mass emails -- it's not always the most effective way.
+It's frequently necessary to implement changes within organizations, whether this means introducing new procedures or rolling out new systems or technology.
+The traditional top-down method of using formal authority to drive change &ndash; perhaps starting with mass emails &ndash; it's not always the most effective way.
 It might fail for any of several reasons including company culture, technical challenges, or problems with personality.

 Instead, a more successful strategy uses change agents, who are influential, well-connected people in different levels of your company, not just at the top.
 Beyond an organization's formal hierarchy, informal networks of people can exert influence within those networks and between them.
 The most influential people have large personal networks with above-average numbers of relationships with their colleagues.
 This query lets you visualize these relationships through various metrics that reflect influence directly (with *influence* and *influence rank*) and indirectly (with various measures of ties to people outside your team.)

 In other words, to help implement change, it pays to know which people have the most ties and the most influence.
 The Workplace Analytics Organizational network analysis (ONA) queries were designed for this purpose.
-They can help you find out who the best-connected people are in the company based on their collaboration characteristics.
+They can help you find the best-connected people in the company based on their collaboration characteristics.

 After you learn who the best connected people are in the company, division, or other group, you can act on the likelihood that these people can effectively connect within or across groups and become efficient drivers of change.